 Where can I find printed copies of Questing brochures?

-If you’re already out in the Canalway, you can pick up printed copies of the entire series at the Boston Store Visitor Center or Canal Exploration Center, both of which are located within the National Park.
+If you’re already out in the Canalway, you can pick up printed copies of the entire series at the Boston Store Visitor Center or Hunt House, both of which are located within the National Park.
 Partner visitor centers also have a selection of nearby titles.
-Center include:
+Centers include:

 Summit Metro Parks F. A. Sieberling Nature Realm